majus47/nos-token-proxy/README.md

 2. **Enable Streaming**: Use `stream: true` for real-time responses
 3. **Monitor Logs**: Keep an eye on token usage to optimize costs
 4. **Load Balancing**: Run multiple proxy instances behind a load balancer for high availability
+5. **Docker Deployment**: Use Docker for consistent deployments across environments

 ## 📄 License